 Eligible employees are offered SmarTrip® cards when joining the NIH Transhare Program.
-Employees can elect to use their own personal card, or they may be issued one card by NIH.
-NIH will not replace any card that is lost, stolen or damaged, the employee must replace the card at his or hers own expense.
+Employees may elect to use their own personal card, or they may be issued one card by NIH.
+The NIH will not replace any card that is lost, stolen, or damaged; the employee must replace the card at his or her own expense.

 - Where can I get a SmarTrip® Card?

 SmarTrip® cards can be purchased at Metrorail stations with parking facilities, Commuter Stores, CVS stores, Metro online purchases, or at over 400 retail locations across the Washington, DC Metro area.
 Please view the WMATA Sales Locations page for a full listing.